Savannah Conner

 MS, LPC, LMFT | 918.261.3194 | BRANDI@OAKSCOUNSELING.NET

-I am real person; a real mom and wife chasing the balance of life, love, and truth.
-I love people, as difficult as they are at times, and I have a heavy heart for those weighed down by the pain of life and loss.
-I especially enjoy working with clients who are dealing with relationship and parenting struggles – as parenting has probably been the most humbling (or should I say humiliating?) experience of my own life.
+I am a real person with my own flaws and struggles, chasing the balance of life, love, and truth.
+I find humans fascinating and love learning how they operate.
+I have a heavy heart for those weighed down by the difficulty of life and loss.
+I especially enjoy working with clients who are navigating relationship and parenting struggles – as parenting and marriage have been the most humbling (or should I say humiliating?) experiences of my own life.
 I am an LPC and LMFT, and have been practicing since 2007.
 I received a B.A. in Philosophy from the University of Tulsa and an M.S. in Marriage and Family Therapy and Community Counseling from JBU.
+I am EMDR trained and see all behavior through a trauma lens.

 Cindy Palen